There are many beautiful places to visit in Israel.

 Haifa best sight is the Baha’i Gardens, which were declared a UNESCO World Heritage Site in 2008.
 The German Colony is a lovely part of town where it is pleasant to go for a walk.

-You can easily explore Haifa independently – which is easier to do if you have a car, actually.
-If you don’t, or if you’d rather opt for a more hassle free solution, you can opt for a guided tour departing from either Nazareth or Tel Aviv such as this one or this one.
+You can easily explore Haifa independently – it’s easier to do if you have a car.
+If you don’t, or if you’d rather opt for a more hassle free solution, join a guided tour departing from either Nazareth or Tel Aviv such as this one or this one.

-Acre (or Akko, as it is called in Israel), is a small city located at around 18 km from the border with Lebanon, and it is right on the shores of the Mediterranean Sea.
+Acre (or Akko, as it is called in Israel), is a small city around 18 km from the border with Lebanon, on the shores of the Mediterranean Sea.
 For as small as it is, it has plenty of history and it is a lovely place to explore.
 A UNESCO World Heritage Site, it is a maze of narrow alleys, hidden squares, and has a beautiful local market.

 Among the best sights there’s the Citadel and the City Walls, originally built by the Crusaders and subsequently reinforced.
 The Al-Jazzar Mosque, which was built at the end of the 19th century, is another must see.